Achan81/sei-project-02/README.md

  )
 }
 ```
 The next step and probably most important of all, was to test that we could communicate with the SuperHero API.
 Following the API docs, the calling process was relatively straight forward.
-We tested API activity by creating a ‘client.http terminal’ to send requests. (first by calling all super heroes and all data related), with this step succeeding we were able to continue the build.
+We tested API activity by creating a ‘client.http terminal’ to send requests. (first by calling all superheroes and all data related), with this step succeeding we were able to continue the build.

 ```js
 @baseUrl = https://akabab.github.io/superhero-api/api/